-Exactly how much of this overall increase in cost for health plans will come out of your pocket will depend on how your employer plans on dealing with the elevated prices.
-But if you're trying to read the tea leaves, it may help to know that employer size tends to play a major role in how much a company contributes to a worker’s health plan, according to the nonprofit Kaiser Family Foundation.
+Exactly how much of this overall increase in cost for health plans will come out of your pocket depends on how your employer plans on dealing with the elevated prices.
+Additionally, employer size tends to play a major role in how much a company contributes to a worker’s health plan, KFF says.

-In 2022, KFF found that employers generally covered 83% of the cost of annual premiums for singles, leaving 17% to their workers.
-For family coverage, employers covered less — 72%.
-However, workers at companies with less than 200 employees typically had to spend more out of pocket.
-For family plans, as an example, small companies paid 64% of the premium.
+In 2023, KFF found that employers generally covered 83% of the cost of annual premiums for singles, leaving 17% to their workers.
+For family coverage, employers covered less — 71%.
+However, workers at companies with fewer than 200 employees typically had to spend more out of pocket.
+For family plans, as an example, small companies typically paid only 62% of the premium.

 Other factors such as industry, region and the type of health plan may also play a part in how much you’re ultimately on the hook for.
 Across the board, though, you can prepare to pay more for health coverage this year.